waymondo/frog-jump-buffer/README.md

 Explicit frame parameters to be used by the posframe `frog-jump-buffer` creates.

 #### `frog-jump-buffer-posframe-handler`
-The posframe handler that `frog-jump-buffer' should use.
-Defaults to the point being the bottom left point of the posframe.
+The posframe handler that `frog-jump-buffer` should use.
+Defaults to `(point)` being the bottom left point of the posframe.

 #### `frog-jump-buffer-filter-actions`